We Are Here (song): Critical reception

-"We Are Here" was nominated for "Best Song with a Message" award at the 2014 MTV Europe Music Awards.
 Billboard rated the song two stars out of five and gave the song a negative review.
 The review stated that an attempt "to effect social change through song would hit if it weren't such an overwrought exercise in cliche.
 The midtempo cut attempts to unify, but its earnestness is embarrassing".

 Music video

-The music video of "We Are Here" premiered on Facebook on September 8, 2014, and was uploaded to YouTube on September 15, where it has since been viewed close to 8 million times.
+The music video of "We Are Here" premiered on Facebook on September 8, 2014, and was uploaded to YouTube on September 15.
 The video, which was directed by Art Johnson, is set on top of a skyscraper in New York City, with Keys playing the piano and singing.
 On the piano, the words "freedom" and "peace" are written multiple times.
 The video ends with the words "War is over if you want it".

 Live performances

 "We Are Here" was performed on Today on September 15, 2014.
 During the performance, Keys was sitting behind a piano that read "Love".
 Rap-Up commented that Keys "belted out the inspiring anthem".
 Vibe wrote that Keys "let her voice scale high over the song".
 Robbie Daw of Idolator said that Keys delivered a "touching performance" of the song.

 Keys sang "We Are Here" on the Elvis Duran and the Morning Show on September 17, 2014.
-Keys made a surprise appearance at the iHeartRadio Music Festival in Las Vegas on September 19, 2014 and performed "We Are Here".
+Keys made a surprise appearance at the iHeartRadio Music Festival in Las Vegas on September 19, 2014, and performed "We Are Here".
 During the performance, pictures of people and their #WeAreHere messages were shown.
-On September 27, 2014 she performed the song together with Amir-Kanoon and Idan Raichel onstage at the 2014 Global Citizen Festival in Central Park in New York City.
+On September 27, 2014, she performed the song together with Amir-Kanoon and Idan Raichel onstage at the 2014 Global Citizen Festival in Central Park in New York City.
 On September 29, 2014, Keys appeared on The View and performed "We Are Here".
 Keys performed "We Are Here" along with "Empire State of Mind" and "No One" at the 2014 We Can Survive Concert held at the Hollywood Bowl in Los Angeles on October 24, 2014.
 During an interview for Yahoo!
 Style, Keys performed a snippet of the song for Joe Zee.
 Keys will perform "We Are Here" live at the 2014 MTV Europe Music Awards.